Refinancing with Earnest

 If you have federal student loans, you usually don’t need to start making payments until six months after you graduate.
-That doesn’t mean you should wait until then to start thinking about a repayment strategy.
+But that doesn’t mean you should wait until then to start figuring out a repayment strategy.

-If you’re thinking about how to manage your education debt, one smart option is refinancing your student loans.
-Potential benefits include a lower interest rate, a single loan to repay, and new loan terms.
+If you’re in school and thinking about how to manage your education debt, one smart option is refinancing your student loans.
+Potential benefits include qualifying for a lower interest rate, a single loan to repay and new loan terms.

 Sounds promising, right?
-However, there’s still a lot to figure out.
-Here’s what’s possible, and how to decide if refinancing student loans is right for you.
+However, there’s still a lot to consider.
+Here’s what’s possible, and how to decide whether refinancing student loans is right for you.

 Can you refinance student loans while in school?

 Refinancing means taking out an entirely new and separate loan to replace your existing student loans.
-Unfortunately, it’s usually not possible to refinance student loans while you’re in college.
+Unfortunately, it’s very difficult to refinance student loans while you’re still in college.

-Lenders try to predict if you’re the kind of person who reliably repays your debts.
-They all have underwriting standards they use to decide if you’d be a safe bet to lend to.
+Lenders try to predict if you’re the kind of person who reliably repays your debt.
+They have underwriting standards to determine your ability to repay your debt on time, and being a graduate is chief among them.

-- College student lack payment history.
-If you’re still in college, you probably haven’t even started making payments on student loans yet.
-So there’s no way for you to show a history of on-time payments.
+- Payment history: If you’re still in college, you probably haven’t even started making payments on student loans yet.
+If so, there’s no way for you to show a history of on-time payments.

-- College students often won’t meet income thresholds.
-It can be difficult to prove that you can cover the payment on a new loan while you’re in school and not working full-time.
-A lender has no real way of projecting how likely it is you’ll graduate or get a job.
-And a full-time job is key to being able to afford your student loans in repayment.
+- Income thresholds: It can be difficult to prove that you could cover the payment on a new loan while you’re in school and not working full-time.
+A lender has no real way of projecting how likely it is you’ll graduate or get a job — and a full-time job is key to being able to afford your student loans in repayment.

 Student loan refinancing requirements from top lenders

 - Laurel Road invites working professionals with four-year undergraduate or graduate degrees from Title IV accredited institutions to apply for student loan refinancing.
 It also works with associate’s degree-holders in medical fields, including dental hygienists and nurses.

-- CommonBond states that borrowers need to have graduated from one of 2,000-plus Title IV colleges in order to refinance with them, so current students are out of luck.
+- CommonBond states that borrowers need to have graduated from one of 2,000-plus Title IV colleges in order to refinance with them, so current students without degrees are out of luck.

-- LendKey, a platform that connects borrowers with student loan refinancing lenders, states you must have a degree from a Title IV school to qualify for refinancing.
+- LendKey, a platform that connects borrowers with student loan refinancing lenders, says you must have a degree from a Title IV school to qualify for refinancing.

-Graduate students might qualify for refinancing in college
+Graduate students might qualify for refinancing undergraduate loans

-If you’re a current graduate student who has completed one degree and are working on a graduate degree, you might be able to refinance student loans borrowed for your undergraduate degree.
+If you’re a current graduate student, you might be able to refinance student loans borrowed for your undergraduate degree.

 Your chances will probably be best if you’re attending school part-time while continuing to work a day job, which will help satisfy income and employment requirements.
-Even so, it will still probably be easier to either refinance student loans before going to grad school, or wait until you’re done to start the process.
+Even so, it will still probably be easier to either refinance student loans before grad school or to wait until you’re done to start the process.

 Parents can refinance while their child is in college

-Unlike other federal student loans, Parent PLUS loans carry credit and eligibility requirements that you must pass to borrow through this program.
-And unlike your college student, parents are more likely to have a full-time job with high pay.
-So, if you have a Parent PLUS loan, you’re probably already well-qualified for student loan refinancing.
+Unlike other federal student loans, Parent PLUS loans carry credit and eligibility requirements that you must pass to borrow through the program.
+And unlike with college students, parents are more likely to have a full-time job with a high enough salary to qualify.
+So, if you have a Parent PLUS loan, you’re probably already eligible for student loan refinancing.

-There’s another central difference for Parent PLUS loans.
-Unlike student-borrowed loans, Parent PLUS loans enter repayment immediately upon disbursement — usually while your child is still in school.
-While you can defer these loans if your child remains enrolled at least half-time, you will still accrue interest on the loan.
+There’s another central difference for Parent PLUS loans: unlike student-borrowed loans, Parent PLUS loans enter repayment immediately upon disbursement — usually while your child is still in school.
+While you can defer these loans if your child remains enrolled at least half-time, you’ll continue to accrue interest on the loan.

 Alternatives to refinancing student loans